circlesystems/CircleAccessLock/README.md

 # CircleAccessLock

-CircleAccessLock is a package that allows you to display a lock screen to the user after a certain amount of time has passed.
-The lock screen can be configured to display any web page and can be customized to match your app's branding.
+CircleAccessLock is a package that allows you to display a lock screen using Circle Technology.

 ## Installation